Centre bans Popular Front of India and its associates for five years

 The Muslim organisation along with its affiliates have been involved in ‘violent terrorist activities’, a government notification alleged.

-The Central government on Wednesday banned the Popular Front of India and its associates for five years under the Unlawful Activities (Prevention) Act over alleged terror links.
+The Central government on Wednesday banned the Popular Front of India and its associates for five years under the Unlawful Activities (Prevention) Act over alleged terror activities.

 A government notification alleged that the Muslim organisation along with its eight affiliates or fronts, including its student wing Campus Front of India have been indulging in unlawful activities.